 Moc Lan Cafe

-Just around the corner from the Hoi An Now office, away from the concrete and beeping horns, sits ‘Moc Lan’, one of Hoi An’s most picturesque cafes.
+Tucked away behind Nguyen Duy Hieu sits ‘Moc Lan’, one of Hoi An’s most picturesque cafes.
 Massively popular with Vietnamese – and those expats ‘in the know’ – this wonderful little haven, overlooking a remote finger of the Thu Bon River, is a perfect spot to unwind.
 Tables are tiered so everyone gets the best view of the river, colorful umbrellas hang from trees, bikes adorned with flowers are mounted on walls along with displays of brightly painted Vietnamese Non Hats.
 Bring your kids here, your dogs, come with friends or alone, this quiet, family-friendly café is a feast for the eyes and nectar for the soul.
-And it is cheap!
-Ca phe den for 10,000 VND, ca phe sua da for 12,000 VND!
+And it is oh so cheap!
 And expect a strong cup of coffee — I was positively buzzed after just a few sips.
 The café also offers a few sweet snacks, though availability varies by day.
 Moc Lan only serves Vietnamese coffee – sorry, no espresso here.
 Be sure to try their lime ‘snow’ – though on the menu it is written lemon – a blend of ice, lime, and coconut juice.
-The taste is vaguely reminiscent of key-lime pie and can be enjoyed for 18,000 VND.
+The taste is vaguely reminiscent of key-lime pie.